teremterem/litellm-server-boilerplate/docs/DOCKER_DEPLOYMENT.md

 curl http://localhost:4000/health
 ```

+> **WARNING:** LiteLLM's `/health` endpoint also checks the responsiveness of the deployed Language Models, which **incurs extra costs !!!** Keep this in mind if you decide to set up an automatic health check for your deployment.

 ## 🏗️ Building from Source

 If you need to build the image yourself, follow the instructions below.